-You’ve probably realized by now that at SHIFT, we like to work smarter, not harder.
-That’s why we try to automate our work when possible.
+You’ve probably realized by now that at SHIFT, we like to work smarter and are constantly looking for new tools that make sense for our client programs and campaigns.
+We also try to automate our work when possible.
 For certain tasks, automation is obviously appropriate – the work is repetitive and clearly defined.
 However, for other tasks, finding a faster way to do things can be challenging.

 It’s no secret that great design brings great business.
 Common sense tells us this, but most importantly, so does data.
 It’s also no secret that design can be one of the hardest elements of any business to accomplish quickly and easily.
 For marketing and PR professionals, generating images for campaigns or any other needs can be a trying and expensive process.
 Enter Canva, one of many new tools for simplifying the creation of graphics.